 I wrote about flash painting in one of my previous articles.
 It is but one application of low light photography techniques which also happen to combine slow shutter speed.
 You will notice that whenever you are shooting in low light conditions you are using more or less the same techniques and settings.

 In this article I shall be deliberating on general low light photography approach and tools with focus on the aspects that I did not discuss in the flash painting article.

-Shoot with a Wide Angle Lens
+1. Shoot with a Wide Angle Lens

 If you intend to shoot cityscapes, fireworks, light trails, star trails and other types of low light photography pursuits you will need a wide angle lens.
 Wide angle lenses are very versatile in the sense that they are perfect for a wide variety of shooting needs and not just low light photography.
 They capture a wider area of the scene which is what you want when photographing the above.

-Invest in a Tripod
+2. Invest in a Tripod

 I did mention about the necessity of a tripod when doing flash painting.
 A tripod is a quintessential accessory for shooting anything in low light.
 It helps you to cut down on camera-shake and the resulting blur that even image stabilization cannot counter for.

 For shooting long exposures, only a small ISO number will suffice because the sensor gets a lot of time to be properly exposed.
 With higher ISO you increase the chances of noise.
 Noise is present in all images whether you use higher or lower ISO numbers.
 But at lower ISO the noise to signal ratio is smaller.
 Resultantly images are cleaner.

-Setting Up Your Camera
+4. Setting Up Your Camera

 For shooting fireworks like on Fourth of July, if you are shooting with a lot of people around you, look which way their camera is pointing at.
 If you are at a really reclusive spot (which is a great thing) point at the general direction you know the fireworks display would be and then wait for the first few shots to fire before re-composing.

 Low light photography works best when there is twilight in the sky.
 This brings out textures in the sky which tends to add a bit more drama into the scene.
 This technique works for shooting Christmas lights, light trails an even a bit of Milky Way photos.
 However for fireworks and star trails a darker sky is preferred.